An In-depth Reference For imp-enabled Device Production

 The same factory firmware (top) runs in both a factory BlinkUp Fixture, such as the Electric Imp impFactory™ (left), to

 transmit WiFi and Electric Imp impCloud access credentials, and on a production device (right) to test the hardware

-Factory firmware is developed in impCentral using a Factory Test Device Group.
-You create device code and agent code; factory firmware agents can be used to enable communication between a DUT and the factory BlinkUp fixture: for example, to relay device-specific information that the BlinkUp fixture will output via a connected label printer or laser-etching fixture.
+Factory firmware is developed in impCentral using a Test Factory Device Group.
+You create device code and agent code; factory firmware agents can be used to enable communication between a DUT and the BlinkUp Fixture: for example, to relay device-specific information that the BlinkUp Fixture will output via a connected label printer or laser-etching station.
 Similarly, fixtures and DUTs can use their agents to post or retrieve data from Internet-connected resources.

-For more detailed guidance on the role of these methods and on preparing your factory firmware, see ‘Writing, Testing and Using Factory Firmware’.
+For more detailed guidance on the role of these methods and on preparing your factory firmware, please see ‘Writing, Testing And Using Factory Firmware’.

-Only one factory BlinkUp fixture is required for each assembly line but you may designate, create and use as many as you like.
-Factory BlinkUp fixtures can be re-assigned to a different Product’s Factory Device Group in order to be used again for different production runs.
+Only one BlinkUp Fixture is required for each assembly line but you may prepare and use as many as you like.
+BlinkUp Fixtures can be re-assigned to a different Test Factory Device Group or Factory Device Group — even onese that are part of a different Product — in order to be used again for different production runs.

-Electric Imp provides two event-triggered webhooks which you can use to connect the factory process to your own record-keeping systems.
-These webhooks are configured on a per-Device Group basis: for Factory Test Device Groups and/or Production Device Groups.
+impCentral provides two event-triggered webhooks which you can use to link the Connected Factory Process to your own record-keeping systems.
+These webhooks are applied separately to Test Factory Device Groups (in the impCentral factory test environment) and to Production Device Groups (in the production environment).
 The webhooks will not be triggered if they have not first been configured.
-Webhooks are configured in the chosen Device Group’s settings:
+Webhooks are configured in the chosen device group’s Settings panel: